Happy new year! Welcome to January.

 Prepare beds for leeks and brassicas

-Next month is when I will start sowing my brassicas (Broccoli, Cauliflowers, Brussel sprouts, Swedes…etc) and leeks to give them a good start before it gets colder.
-I use this month to prepare the spaces where they will go.
+I am starting seeds now for all my winter brassicas.
+While the seedlings are growing (either indoors or under netting), I use this month to prepare the spaces where they will go.
 Brassicas especially are heavy feeders so pile on a good amount of compost and aged manure.

 Remember crop rotation.
 If in the previous season you had planted brassicas in a certain place, don’t plant them there again the following season.
 This will deplete the soil of nutrients and if there are brassica diseases present, they will infect the next crop too.